 The complexity of lignin makes its biochemical analysis challenging.
-Lignin monomeric composition is so diverse, and its association with other cell wall polymers and hydrophobic extractives so tight, that measuring all lignins and only lignins in a sample is near impossible.
-Most traditionally used lignin analysis methods - Klason, acetyl bromide and thioglycolic acid assays among many others - proceed via sample milling and extraction to purify the majority of lignin.
-While these methods estimate lignin concentration reasonably well, they all have extensively debated biases 47 and, crucially, cannot provide detailed information about the cellular distribution of lignin.
-The latter limitation can be mitigated, but not avoided, by meticulous sampling by e.g. laser micro dissection.
-The alternative to extract-and-quantify methods is the in situ characterization of lignin.
-In situ chemical imaging methods such as the chromogenic Wiesner test or observation of lignin autofluorescence have been used to detect lignin since the 19th century.
-However, extracting reliable quantitative read-outs from such methods has only become feasible in recent years, with improving instrumentation and careful biochemical validation of the results.
-Conceptually, we can describe methods for lignin in situ analysis on three axes: spatial resolution, chemical resolution and quantitative capacity (Figure 3).
-All methods represent trade-offs along these three axes, with further differences in required effort and instrumentation, which we roughly outline in the following (further details of the mentioned methods and others are tabulated in the table S1).
-Which of these methods will provide the most valuable insights depends on the scientific question, and should be considered carefully.
+Lignin monomeric composition is so diverse and its association with other cell wall polymers and hydrophobic extractives is so tight that measuring all lignins and only lignins in a sample is nearly impossible.
+Most traditionally used lignin analysis methods, Klason, acetyl bromide, and thioglycolic acid assays, among many others, proceed via sample milling and extraction to purify the majority of lignin.
+While these methods estimate the lignin concentration reasonably well, they all have extensively debated biases and, crucially, cannot provide detailed information about the cellular distribution of lignin.
+The latter limitation can be mitigated but not avoided by meticulous sampling by, e.g., laser microdissection.
+The alternative to the extract and quantify methods is the in situ characterization of lignin.
+In situ chemical imaging methods, such as the chromogenic Wiesner test or observation of lignin autofluorescence, have been used to detect lignin since the 19th century.
+However, extracting reliable quantitative readouts from such methods has only become feasible in recent years, with improving instrumentation and careful biochemical validation of the results.
+Conceptually, we can describe methods for lignin in situ analysis on three axes: spatial resolution, chemical resolution, and quantitative capacity (Figure 3).
+All methods represent trade-offs along these three axes, with further differences in required effort and instrumentation, which we roughly outline in the following (further details of the mentioned methods and others are tabulated in Supplementary Table S1 of the Supporting Information).
+Which of these methods will provide the most valuable insights depends upon the scientific question and should be considered carefully.